 “I love workshop lessons and transforming the race cars.
 It’s amazing to know what you started with and then see what ends up on the track as a result of your own work.”

 With the most cars of any motorsport teaching centre and industry-standard equipment including a wind tunnel, CAD engineering and 3D printers, our facilities are unparalleled.

-The 6,500 square-foot centre includes two classrooms, six car workshops and an engine and a machine workshop, and provides students with the opportunity to work in real-world environment.
+The 6,500 square-foot centre includes two classrooms, a seven-car workshop and an engine and a machine workshop, all specially manufactured to deliver our higher education motorsport courses.

 Students work on and develop a variety of motorsport vehicles including FF1600s, MG ZR rally cars, and Honda Civics, putting them through their paces in multiple championships including the Castle Combe FF1600 Championship and the Castle Combe Hot Hatch series.

 Meet Ellis Bryan, a student on our Level 3 BTEC in Advanced Manufacturing and Motorsport Engineering, and find out why chose to study at Wiltshire College & University Centre.